izzad2413/nlp-sentiment-analysis-sepilok/README.md

 ## Methodology

 - **Data Collection:** The dataset is scrap from TripaAdvisor traveller reviews on Sepilok Orangutan Rehabilitation Centre, Sabah.
-The possible features that may be relevant for insights would be the rating review, the date of review, the category of reviewer & the text review.
+With a total of 3657 samples, the four (4) possible features that may be relevant for insights would be the rating review, the date of review, the category of reviewer & the text review.
-- **Preprocessing:**
-- **Model Development:**
+- **Preprocessing:** All features were retained, with reviewer_rating converted to integer, review_date to date type, Na in reviewer_category replaced with "Not Specify," and a new reviewer_sentiment feature created based on reviewer_rating.
+The text_review is later used tokenization, remove stopwords, and remove special characters & numbers for text analysis.
+- **Model Development:** The text_review is processed again using WordNetLemmatizer and converted into a numeric matrix using CountVectorizer.
+Random Forest (RF), Decision Tree (DT), and Multilayer Perceptron (MLP) were tested with optimized parameters.
-- **Model Evaluation:**
+- **Model Evaluation:** The models were evaluated using accuracy, precision, recall, F1-score, and confusion matrix.
-- **Deployment:**
+- **Deployment:** The best-performing model was deployed using Streamlit.

 ## Result and Impact

+- **Visitor Sentiment and Satisfaction:** 85% of visitors expressed positive sentiment, with couples being the largest visitor category.
+- **Visitor Trends:** Visits peaked in 2017 but sharply declined after the COVID-19 pandemic, with April, July, and August being the busiest months.
+- **Text Analysis:** WordCloud analysis of text_review by sentiment shows common words—positive: "sanctuary," "centre," "great," "animal"; neutral: "people," "good," "place," "sanctuary"; negative: "place," "zoo," "people."
+- **Best Model Prediction** The RF model performs the best out of all the models that were tested.

 ## Challenges and Solutions

+- **Data Scraping:** TripAdvisor's dynamic website posed challenges, resolved by using Python and Playwright for efficient data collection.
+- **Model Building:** Lack of custom model-building skills was addressed by leveraging open-source libraries like scikit-learn.
+- **Model Deployment:** Difficulty hosting models online was overcome by deploying them with the free and user-friendly Streamlit framework.

 ## How to Use

+To test the application, click this link:

 ## Acknowledgement